Manual

 $ tup

 Here we created a directory called "build-default" and made an empty tup.config inside.
-Note that the build directory must be at the same level as the ".tup" directory.
 Upon updating, tup will parse all of the Tupfiles using the configuration file we created, and place all build products within subdirectories of build-default that mirror the source tree.
 We could then create another variant like so:

 $ mkdir build-debug